John Carlisle (British politician): South Africa and apartheid

 Carlisle was opposed to the Gleneagles Agreement of 1977 which discouraged sporting ties to the apartheid regime in South Africa.
 In 1981 he called it a "worthless treaty" and urged the International Cricket Council (ICC) to readmit South Africa.
 Advocating the right of sportsmen to play wherever they wished, he offered his support for the 1982 English rebels tour saying that "many of us will salute the courage that has been shown by these players."
 After the Test and County Cricket Board banned players who had featured in the tour he described it as "a sorry day for international cricket."
 In 1983 he called on the Marylebone Cricket Club (MCC), as a club, to tour South Africa as a means of establishing if contemporary opinion polls approving of reviving sporting links were correct.
 The suggestion was rejected by MCC members.

 In July 1982 he urged Margaret Thatcher to bring Enoch Powell into her cabinet.
-But she refused, saying that Powell would never be a member of any government of hers.Parliamentary Profiles A-D - Andrew Roth In February 1975 and April 1979 Thatcher herself said there would be no position for Powell in any government of hers.
+But she refused, reiterating what she had previously declared in February 1975 and April 1979, that there would never be a position for Powell in any government of hers.

 In one of his interventions in a 1987 House of Commons debates, he claimed that "the system of apartheid in South Africa has worked in terms of government", although he claimed not to support it.
 Nevertheless, this defence of the South African government prompted journalist Edward Pearce to label him "the member for Bloemfontein West".
 Of the television screening of the April 1990 tribute concert in London for the newly freed Nelson Mandela, the MP said: "The BBC have just gone bananas over this and seem to be joining those who are making Mandela out to be a Christ-like figure."
 Carlisle observed: "This hero worship is misplaced."
 He had earlier described Mandela as a terrorist in 1988.